How to File a Kentucky LLC or Corporation Amendment

 Step 1: Determine if you need to amend your Articles of Incorporation

-The Kentucky Articles of Incorporation is the document that creates a corporation in the state; until this form is processed, your business technically won’t exist.
+The Kentucky Articles of Incorporation is the document that creates a corporation in the state; until this form is processed, your corporation technically won’t exist.
 This form asks for a variety of information about your business, including:

 • The corporation’s name